NeXplore (OTCMKTS:NXPC) Sets New 1-Year High at $1.75

 NeXplore Co.
-(OTCMKTS:NXPC – Get Rating) shares reached a new 52-week high during trading on Tuesday .
-The stock traded as high as $1.75 and last traded at $1.75, with a volume of 0 shares changing hands.
+(OTCMKTS:NXPC – Get Rating)’s stock price hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $1.75 and last traded at $1.75, with a volume of 0 shares traded.
 The stock had previously closed at $1.75.

 About NeXplore (OTCMKTS:NXPC)